 - 1) The Director's Office provides executive leadership, communications, and operational support for the entire Department.
-The Director's Office also includes Historic Preservation, which provides technical assistance, outreach, and education to the general public, owners of historic properties, government agencies, and elected officials to identify, protect, rehabilitate, and re-use historic properties. - 2) The Community Building Division includes the P-Patch Community Gardens, Neighborhood Matching Fund (NMF), Neighborhood District Coordinators, and Major Institutions and Schools.
-It also provides assistance on neighborhood planning coordination and implementation.
-In addition, it includes city-wide initiatives involving several departments that are coordinated through Department of Neighborhoods: the Immigrant and Refugee Initiative, the Seattle Youth Commission, and the South Park Action Agenda. - 3) The Customer Service and Operations Division includes: Neighborhood Payment and Information Services; Finance, Budget, and Accounting; Human Resources; Facilities and Office Management; and Information Technology functions. - 4) The Customer Service Bureau provides local residents with access to City services and information, and also provides opportunities to solve problems and resolve complaints. - 5) The Office for Education (OFE) builds linkages between the City of Seattle and the Seattle Public School District.
-It administers the Families and Education Levy, provides policy direction to help children succeed in school, strengthens school-community connections, and increases access to high-quality early learning and out-of-school time programs. - 6) The Youth Violence Prevention BCL includes funding for a variety of city-wide youth violence prevention initiatives administered through several departments including active outreach, counseling, referrals to job training, and individual and group programming.
+The Director's Office also includes Historic Preservation, which provides technical assistance, outreach, and education to the general public, owners of historic properties, government agencies, and elected officials to identify, protect, rehabilitate, and re-use historic properties. - 2) The Community Building Division includes the P-Patch, Neighborhood Matching Fund (NMF), Neighborhood District Coordinators, and Major Institutions and Schools.
+It also provides assistance on neighborhood planning coordination and implementation. - 3) The Customer Service and Operations Division includes: Neighborhood Payment and Information Services; Finance, Budget, and Accounting; Human Resources; Facilities and Office Management; and Information Technology functions. - 4) The Customer Service Bureau provides local residents with access to City services and information, and also provides opportunities to solve problems and resolve complaints. - 5) The Office for Education (OFE) builds linkages between the City of Seattle and the Seattle Public School District.
+It administers the Families and Education Levy, provides policy direction to help children succeed in school, strengthens school-community connections, and increases access to high-quality early learning and out-of-school time programs. - 6) The Youth Violence Prevention BCL includes funding for a variety of youth violence prevention initiatives including active outreach, counseling, referrals to job training, and individual and group programming.
 The Office for Education oversees this initiative.

-DON's 2010 Adopted Budget includes a variety of cost reductions that represent streamlining efficiency measures, sharing work with other departments, and reducing budget to assist in balancing the overall General Subfund budget.
+DON's 2010 Proposed Budget includes a variety of cost reductions that represent streamlining efficiency measures, sharing work with other departments, and reducing budget to assist in balancing the overall General Subfund budget.

-The Department also reduces information technology staff to assist in balancing the overall General Subfund budget.
-To mitigate impacts of this reduction, the Department of Information Technology increases support services provided to DON.
+The Department reduces information technology staff in response to a decreased need for direct IT support within its offices.
+To mitigate impacts of this reduction, the Department of Executive Administration increases support services provided to DON beginning in 2009.

-Staff positions in the Neighborhood Matching Fund Administration program are abrogated as part of the Department's effort to achieve budget savings.
+Staff in the Neighborhood Matching Fund Administration program is reduced as part of the Department's effort to streamline the NMF process for the community.
+The process improvements create administrative efficiencies that help offset the impacts of staff reductions.
 Corresponding funding reductions are displayed in the Neighborhood Matching Subfund budget.